-On December 15, 2010, the Financing Corporation entered into a loan agreement with BB&T, at which time the bank provided a loan in an amount of \$20,000,000.
+The Series 2010 CAMLS Note was originally issued pursuant to a loan agreement with BB&T dated December 15, 2010.
 The proceeds of the loan were used to finance the acquisition, construction, and equipping of the CAMLS facility.
-The loan is evidenced by the 2010 CAMLS Taxable Promissory Note, issued as direct subsidy Build America Bonds.
-Under the Build America Bond program described above, the net interest cost associated with the Series 2010 CAMLS Note is equal to 65% of the gross interest rate.

-Pursuant to the requirements of the amended Balanced Budget and Emergency Deficit Control Act of 1985, direct federal subsidies are subject to sequestration beginning on March 1, 2013, pending intervening Congressional action.
-The direct federal subsidy was reduced to 32.6% for payments processed from October 1, 2015 through September 30, 2016.
-Thus, the net interest costs relating to the January 1, 2016 and July 1, 2016 interest payments are equal to 67.4% of the gross interest rate.
+The 2010 CAMLS Note was a taxable promissory note, issued as direct subsidy Build America Bonds.
+Under the Build America Bond program described above, the net interest cost associated with the Series 2010 CAMLS Note was initially equal to 65% of the gross interest rate.
+Pursuant to the requirements of the amended Balanced Budget and Emergency Deficit Control Act of 1985, direct federal subsidies were subject to sequestration beginning on March 1, 2013, pending intervening Congressional action.
+The direct federal subsidy was reduced to 32.7% for payments processed from October 1, 2017 through September 30, 2018.
+Thus, the net interest costs relating to the January 1, 2018 and the final March 9, 2018 interest payments were equal to 67.3% of the gross interest rate.